wmjordan/Codist/README.md

 You can donate any amount of money as you like.
 The recommended amount of donation is `$19.99`.

 5 donations have been received so far :)

+Well, you have already reached here.
+Why not give Codist a ★★★★★ rating on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist)?